nathantsai1/annoy_friend/README.md

 ## How does this work?
 There will be a website where you can sign up /login and then create an email log.
 You will get a max of 10 different emails that would automatically be sent.
 ## How to set up
-Sign up [here]()!
+Sign up [here](https://annoy-friend.onrender.com/)!
 Then go to the "my emails" tab and go add a new one
 ## APIs used
 GMAIL API

-MongoDB
+## How do I run this myself?
+Currently, I did not have enough time to make this tutorial before, but simply put:
+1. Fork this repository,
 ## THANK YOU for reading!!